Shedding light on classical shadows: learning photonic quantum states: Experiments

+We report in \autoref{fig:experimentsAscella} the results of the experimental implementation of the classical shadow protocol for \autoref{exp:loc,exp:inv,exp:bpb}.
+We employ a twelve-mode integrated universal interferometer, and we utilize the unused modes to genuinely emulate photon-number resolving measurements with threshold detectors on chip.
+The input state is obtained from a random preselected evolution $U_{\text{prep}}$ applied to $\ket{1,1,1,0}$.
+Once $U_{\text{prep}}$ is fixed, to proceed to the data-collection phase, we further sample $N=1100$ random unitary evolutions $U_i$.
+Crucially, we demonstrate the resourcefulness of the input state's shadow by computing all the results from a unique classical shadow, i.e., the data collection phase is ran once, and the classical shadow thus constructed is used in all three applications.

-\begin{experiment}[Low-order correlators] Low-order quantum correlators, whose purpose are to quantify the correlations of detection events, comprise a large amount of information about many-body states.
+\begin{application}[Low-order correlators] Low-order quantum correlators, whose purpose are to quantify the correlations of detection events, comprise a large amount of information about many-body states.
 They are at the core of numbers of applications, including bosonic quantum walks \cite{mayer_counting_2011}, the study of statistical properties of many-particle interferences for certifying Boson Sampling experiments \cite{walschaers_statistical_2016,giordani_experimental_2018,flamini_validating_2020}, or the measurement of many-particle entanglement \cite{brunner_manybody_2022}.
+One of the simplest mode correlators is the two-mode correlator $ C_{i,j} = \expval*{\hat n_i\hat n_j} - \expval*{\hat n_i}\!\!\expval*{\hat n_j}, $ where $\hat n_k=\hat a_k^\dagger \hat a_k$ is the \text{$k$-th} mode number operator.
+Higher-order correlators can be obtained from higher-degree products of the mode number operators straightforwardly.